2ndQuadrant/pglogical/README.md

 gets writes from that upstream and nowhere else.
 The rule is that the downstream constraints must *not be more restrictive* than those on the upstream(s).

+Partial secondary unique indexes are permitted, but will be ignored for conflict resolution purposes.

 ### Unique constraints must not be deferrable

 On the downstream end pglogical does not support index-based constraints